adhyapranata/crane/CONTRIBUTING.md

 * Backwards-compatibility
 * Clear examples of how to reproduce any issue the proposal is addressing

-Once your proposal receives a `Approved` label you may go ahead and start work on your Pull Request.
+Once your proposal receives a `approved` label you may go ahead and start work on your Pull Request.

 If you are proposing a new tool or service please do due diligence.
 Does this tool already exist in a 3rd party project or library?
 Can we reuse it?

 Every effort will be made to work with contributors who do not follow the process.
-Your PR may be closed or marked as `Invalid` if it is left inactive, or the proposal cannot move into a `Approved` status.
+Your PR may be closed or marked as `invalid` if it is left inactive, or the proposal cannot move into a `approved` status.

 #### Paperwork for Pull Requests